solids4foam/solids4foam/tutorials/solids/thermoelasticity/slabCooling/README.md

 ## Tutorial Aims

-- Demonstrate the solution of a thermal stress problem;
+- Demonstrate how to perform a thermo-elastic analysis;
 - Check the accuracy of a solid model against the expected solution.

 ---